P1nkPegasus/TIC-TAC-TOE/README.md

 ## User Story
 * know what game it is
 * see a 3x3 game board
-    * Be able to click on boxes
+    * click on boxes
-    * Be able to see the character correlate with the box chosen
+    * see the character correlate with the box chosen
 * know who’s turn it is
     * know the game outcome
-        * Win
+        * win
-        * Tie
+        * tie
 * click button to start game over
-    * Clear all data from the game board
+    * clear all data from the game board

 ## What's next?
 * Add animation to the title